Deploy Secure Mesh Site v2 in AWS (ClickOps)

 - Verify CE Site Registration

-- Add New Network Interface
+- Add New Interface

 - Stop Source/Destination Checks